catherine-medhat/CRM/README.md

 ## Project Overview

-This project is a Flask-based web application designed for user authentication, customer management, and secure data storage.
+This project is a Flask-based CRM.
 It utilizes various encryption techniques, including Fernet and RSA, to ensure the confidentiality and integrity of sensitive information.

 ## Table of Contents